Dr. Josephine Chambers

 “What sparks people to reframe their individual views of ‘success’ as collective failures of imagination?
 My work facilitates diverse societal actors to critically and creatively reimagine more just and sustainable futures that embrace our shared humanity.”

 Josephine (Josie) Chambers is Assistant Professor in the Urban Futures Studio at the Copernicus Institute of Sustainable Development.
 Her research develops and examines approaches to questioning so called ‘inevitable’ unjust futures and fostering collective imagination and agency towards more just and sustainable societies.
 She weaves together artistic, participatory, imaginative, decolonial, and political concepts and approaches to collaboratively explore possibilities for transformative changes with diverse societal groups.
-Josie recently launched the monthly blog: Utopian Pulses - experiments in social dreaming.
+Josie shares recent experiments in social dreaming in her monthly blog Utopian Pulses.

 A political ecologist by training, her doctoral research at the University of Cambridge dissected the politics of 'win-win' frames in nature conservation, and problematized common approaches to failure and learning.
 Her subsequent analysis of diverse initiatives co-producing research and action for sustainability transformations around the world identified six modes of co-production, and introduces the notion of co-productive agility as a way to navigate emerging tensions and power dynamics to enable sustainability transformations.
 Josie has since applied this in numerous settings, and is currently involved in the following research projects: